Last Updated on December 15, 2020

 If you plan to take the gondola, our most important piece of advice would be to go early in the morning – right when it opens if possible (exact opening times vary as to the time of year).
 The gondola is very popular and it can get quite busy as the day goes on.
 Besides, morning light is often the best for photography.
 Also dress for the occasion.
 The temperature on top can be several degrees colder than at the bottom.

-For more details on the Banff Gondola, see the Banff Jasper Collection website at www.banffjaspercollection.com.
-For general information on Banff National Park see the Parks Canada website at www.pc.gc.ca
+For more details on the Banff Gondola, see Banff Jasper Collection.
+For general information on Banff National Park see Parks Canada www.pc.gc.ca, and also visit Banff and Lake Louise Tourism for other great ideas on making the most of your visit to Banff.

 Good article.
 I agree with the “get there early”.
 By the way those are mountain sheep, ewe and young one.